konstantinlob/SAR-DS-2023/README.md

 #### Setup

-1. Ensure Python 3 is installed.
+1. Ensure **Python 3.12** is installed.
+Use a virtual environment if your system Python version is not up-to-date.

 2. install dependencies: ``pip install -r requirements.txt``